3DBull/VisuWeigh/docs/development.md

 ### Extracting Useful Data
 It is difficult to obtain a weight estimate with multiple cows in an image.
 Also, to use single cows cropped out of a multi-cow image would only add variance to the data since the average weight of the group would be applied to the selected cow.
-To simplify the task, only the single cows lots were chosen for training on.
+To simplify the task, only the single cow lots were chosen for training.
 This reduced the volume of usable data significantly, but it was a necessary cost for data quality.

 ### Distribution of Validated Data
-After getting a valid set of data, we need to look at the distribution to see where our data and therefore our model will be biased.
+After getting a valid set of data, it's necessary to look at the distribution to see where our data, and therefore our model, will be biased.
 The following shows a histogram of weight bins indicating the distribution across the validated data.

 ![img_7.png](img_7.png)